vivmagarwal/strapi-plugin-custom-api-builder/README.md

-# Strapi plugin custom-api-builder
+# Strapi plugin custom-api

-A quick description of custom-api-builder.
+A quick description of custom-api.